Gibler11/just-tech-news/README.md

 THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments

 # Notes/Credits
 Used the module and repo for reference.
 Worked with a tutor.
 Worked in a group.
+Late do to project 2.

 # Links
 https://github.com/Gibler11/just-tech-news.git